Coronavirus & COVID-19

 Instead, the Napa Pain Conference will be streamed online in 2020.
 And, in response to the rash of canceled pain conferences from Australia to Amsterdam, and the ensuing need for education – we’re giving away access and CME credits to every clinician who registers and attends the August 15 broadcast.

 Producing the highest quality online conference in pain medicine requires expertise and resources.
-We have the former, but are reliant upon exhibitors, sponsors and grants to achieve our goal.
-The more that you can support, the larger an audience we can deliver.
+We have the former, but are reliant upon donations, exhibitors, sponsors and grants to achieve our goal.

 We’re committed to making this program a success for everyone and setting the standard for web-based conferences.